-Nature spirit worship was also practiced by the Greeks and Romans who believed spirits inhabited every glen, pool, and even the air.
-As can be seen there are many incidences of the universality of nature spirit worship.
+Nature spirit worship was from the Greeks and Romans who believed spirits inhabited every glen, pool, and even the air.
+There are many incidences of the universality of nature spirit worship.

 Elementals are of a lower type of nature spirit.
-They are believed to exist as the life force in all living things.
-They are said to even exist in the four elements of earth, air, fire, and water; the planets, stars, and the signs of the zodiac; and the hours of the day and night.
+They exist as the life force in all living things.
+They even exist in the four elements of earth, air, fire, and water; the planets, stars, and the signs of the zodiac; and the hours of the day and night.

 They are ruled or governed over by higher spirits such as devas or archangels (which in modern witchcraft are called Lords of the Watchtowers, the Guardians, or the Mighty Ones).
-Generally elementals are looked upon as benevolent creatures that maintain natural harmony.
+Generally elementals are benevolent creatures that maintain natural harmony.

 The Neoplatonic Greeks (ca. third century AD) grouped the elementals according to the four elements of life.
 The elementals of the earth are the gnomes, ruled by the angel Ariel; the ones of the air are the sylphs, ruled by Cherub; the ones of the water are the undines, ruled by Tharsis; and there are five elementals that are salamanders, ruled by Seraph.
 Porclus, in the fifth century, added a fifth group which dwells beneath the ground; and in the eleventh century Psellus included a sixth group, the ‘lucifugum’ which means “fly-the-light.”

 Also included among elementals are elves who live in woods and along seashores, and household spirits such as goblins, brownies, bogles, and kobolds.
-Sometimes fairies are included within the elemental category, and also mannikins which are male fairies having the attributes of elves, gnomes, and brownies.
+Sometimes fairies are within the elemental category.
+And also mannikins which are male fairies having the attributes of elves, gnomes, and brownies.

 In the folklore among many Native North American tribes, water babies, that are small in human form, inhabit lakes, streams, springs, and other bodies of water.
-The are not malicious, but do at times play tricks on humans, and are feared.
+The are not malicious, but do at times play tricks on humans.

-Other types of “little people” as they are called do inhabit forests and mountains.
-Some are said to possess powerful medicine which they frequently bestow on humans in times of need.
+Other types of “little people” inhabit forests and mountains.
+Some possess powerful medicine which they frequently bestow on humans in times of need.

 Elementals do appear to clairvoyants and are easy recognizable.
-Many are claimed to wear clothes and jewelry.
+Many wear clothes and jewelry.
 Gnomes are dwarfish living in caves and mountains.
 Sylphs appear as butterflies, undines as waves, and salamanders as lizard-like creatures that frolic in flames.

-Some writers describe them as evil, others as evil or just mischievous, others say they are both good and bad.
-The latter description is derived from the Greek term “daimone.”
-They also have been classed somewhere between angels and men, and can materialized in animal or human form.
+Some writers describe them as evil.
+Others as evil or just mischievous.
+Others say they are both good and bad.
+The latter description derives from the Greek term “daimone”.
+They also are somewhere between angels and men, and can materialized in animal or human form.

 Out of the conjunction of folklore and demonology comes the succubi.
-In rabbinical writings the first of all succubi was Lilith who was the personification of feminine lust, and mated with Adam before Eve.
+In rabbinical writings the first of all succubi was Lilith.
+Who was the personification of feminine lust.
+She mated with Adam before Eve.
 Some say she seduced Adam.
 Others claim she conceived from his nocturnal emissions spilt during his sleep.
 Either way, elementals, such as the satyr, elves, and the like which inhabit the secret parts of the earth invisible to normal man, resulted from Lilith’s conception.
 Some occultists still hold creation of these invisible creatures still continues.

 Within the occult tradition a child born out of marriage bonds is not subject to demonic contamination, but an offspring born of artificial insemination, through the means of an incubus or succubus as the case may be, is, and they carry the elemental stigma showing that they are not truly human.
 The pure elemental does not have the proper corporeality or material substance.
 It is ethereal in substance although it does partakes to some extent of the nature it inhabits.